NipurJain4/nhost-chatbot/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+you can checkout the project by clicking on link : [ https://chatbot-dfkjh.netlify.app/ ]

 ## Support

 For support, please open an issue on GitHub or contact the development team.